SansGuidon/bookmarks/OHSHIT.md

 * Double check your sources.
 * Keep it simple.
 * First say thank you when people are trying to help you, ask you something, or suggest you something.
 People take from their limited time for you, don't neglect that.
+* Say when you're new to something or lack knowledge.
+Show your weaknesses and stay humble.
+Sometimes it can really makes a world of difference and even bring you opportunities / gifts.
+E.g : some shops will give you some extra for your first visit, especially if your toddler is cute and with you :-)

 # Helping
 * Don't propose solutions/help too early especially if not asked.
 Many people prefer also to learn and solve problems by themselves.